nicolasdeory/RespetaTest/README.md

 # SimpleQuiz
 A simple starting point for making custom quizzes/tests.

+You can view a sample setup here: https://nicolasdeory.github.io/SimpleQuiz

+-

 The questions are structured in a flow tree fashion, like follows:

-QUESTION -> n FOLLOW-UPs -> CONCLUSION
+`QUESTION -> n FOLLOW-UPs -> CONCLUSION`

 The question tree is a json file consisting on a list of questions.
 Each question can have one of three possible types: